iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 = [4.4.14] 2017-07-13 =

-* Fix - Do not generate exclusions for recurring events simply because the child instances have falled outside of the configured cleanup range [80582]
+* Fix - Do not generate exclusions for recurring events simply because the child instances have failed outside of the configured cleanup range [80582]
 * Fix - Consolidate generation of /all/ and single recurring event permalink logic within Events Calendar PRO [74153]
 * Fix - Improve compatibility with WP SEO Premium and stop redirect rules from being generated inappropriately when recurring events are updated [74938]
 * Fix - Default to showing upcoming event instances in the /all/ view (but fallback on showing expired events if no upcoming events remain in the series) [74852]